 We asked Stew, a keen mountain biker, cycle coach and dad of three to put the Shotgun seat to the test.
-Here’s how he, and 3 year old daughter R got on.
+Here’s how he, and 3 year old daughter R got on – on the trails and around town.
 Over to you Stew…….

 Kids Ride Shotgun front bike seat review